justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     }
     ```

-    > This will be where we add the code to render our customized screen for our checkout step.
+    > This will be where we add the code to render a customized screen for our checkout step.

-### Create Your Checkout Step
+### Create the Checkout Step

 To implement the checkout step itself, we need to add then implementation for the `processAction()` and `render()` methods, and then add a JSP to render the screen for the new checkout step.
 In our simple example, we will only display some text on our custom screen, so we do not need any special backend processing in our `processAction().